 - 3.1 Preemption of Civil Service Rules.
 This Agreement supersedes all Civil Service Rules, including the provisions of WAC 251 and 357, not expressly incorporated by reference in this Agreement. - 3.2 Application of University Policies.
 This Agreement supersedes specific provisions of University policy with which it conflicts.
 Absent such a conflict, employees will be subject to all University policies.
-The University will provide the Union with notice and an opportunity to provide input into any proposed policy change during the term of this Agreement that affects employee working conditions. - Entire Agreement.
+The University will provide the Union with notice and an opportunity to provide input into any proposed policy change during the term of this Agreement that affects employee working conditions. - 3.3 Individual departments will not develop guidelines that conflict with the Collective Bargaining Agreement. - 3.4 Entire Agreement.
 This Agreement constitutes the entire agreement between the parties, and it supersedes any prior written or oral agreements between the parties.
-Any past practice existing prior to July 1, 2005, whether written or oral, is null and void, unless specifically preserved in this Agreement. - 3.4 Bargaining Over Mandatory Subjects. - 3.4.1 Except as provided in this Agreement or by applicable law, the University will satisfy its collective bargaining obligation before changing a matter that is a mandatory subject.
-The University will notify the Union, with a copy to the Chief Union Steward, of the proposed changes and the Union may request discussions about and/or negotiations on the impact of these changes on employee's working conditions.
+Any past practice existing prior to July 1, 2005, whether written or oral, is null and void, unless specifically preserved in this Agreement. - 3.5 Bargaining Over Mandatory Subjects.

+- 3.5.1 Except as provided in this Agreement or by applicable law, the University will satisfy its collective bargaining obligation before changing a matter that is a mandatory subject.
+The University will notify the Executive Director of the Union, with a copy to the Chief Union Steward, of the proposed changes and the Union may request discussions about and/or negotiations on the impact of these changes on employee's working conditions.
 In the event the Union does not request discussions and/or negotiations within fourteen (14) calendar days, the University may implement the changes without further discussions and/or negotiations; provided that the Union may request an extension of the timeline in this section which will not be unreasonably denied.
-There may be emergency or mandated conditions that are outside of the University's control requiring immediate implementation, in which case the University will notify the Union as soon as possible.

-- 3.4.2 The parties will agree to the location and time for the discussions and/or negotiations.
+There may be emergency or mandated conditions that are outside of the University's control requiring immediate implementation, in which case the University will notify the Union as soon as possible. - 3.5.2 The parties will agree to the location and time for the discussions and/or negotiations.
 When possible, the parties will meet within twenty-one (21) calendar days of the date of the Union's request for discussions or negotiations.
 Prior to meeting, the parties will agree upon an agenda which will include an identification of the issues and/or impacts the Union is requesting to discuss and/or negotiate.
-Each party is responsible for choosing its own representatives for these activities. - 3.5 Headings.
+Each party is responsible for choosing its own representatives for these activities.
+The University will release the Union designated representatives to attend and participate in the pre-meeting and meeting(s) as time worked provided that the pre-meetings will be no longer than one (1) hour in duration.
+No overtime will be paid by the University. - 3.6 Headings.
 Headings and subheadings in this Agreement are included for ease of reference only.
 They do not provide full notice of the terms of any portion of this Agreement.